Although

 DVD players

-have been in the Australian market for around eight years.
+have been in the Australian market for almost a decade.
 With the development

 thundering bass to your living room, you can now view and hear programs with